gcucho/gcucho.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electrical and Computer Engineering, University of Illinois at Urbana Champaign, 2021
+* Ph.D in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, 2021
-* M.S. in Computer Sciecne, University of Central Florida, 2016
+* M.S. in Computer Science, University of Central Florida, 2016
 * B.S. in Electrical Engineering, Pontificia Universidad Catolica del Peru, 2007

 Research experience